gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 Raspberry Pi OS is a free operating system based on Debian optimized for the Raspberry Pi hardware.
 For further information this is the [link](https://www.raspberrypi.org/software/operating-systems/) where you can fint the official documentation.

 ### Adafruit_DHT Library
-Before we start creating scripts for DHT22, we first have to install a library.
-The library we are going to use is called "Adafruit_DHT".
+Before we start creating scripts for my PoC, we first have to install a library to test my sensor and my environment.
+The library we are going to use is called **Adafruit_DHT**.
 To install it we first need to make sure Rasbian is up to date.
 Start your Raspberry Pi, open terminal and run these commands:

 First command is for making the system up to date: